How Much Does a Somali Cat Cost? (2023 Price Guide)

 Conclusion

-Owning a gorgeous and fluffy Somali Cat can cost as little as $25 or so per month, once you’ve covered initial expenses like their bowls, carriers, and beds.
+Owning a gorgeous and fluffy Somali cat can cost as little as $25 per month once you’ve covered initial expenses like their bowls, carriers, and beds.
 At the other end of the scale, you may have a larger budget and enjoy spoiling your cat with the finer things in life.
-Either way, what your cat will value most is time spent with their owners, either cuddling or playing!
+Either way, what your cat will value most is time spent with you, either cuddling or playing!

-One thing that can cause your monthly outgoings to skyrocket is an unplanned visit to the vet or if your Somali Cat develops a health condition that requires ongoing medical care.
-You may decide that taking out pet insurance while your cat is still a kitten is a worthwhile investment to protect against things like this.
+One factor that can cause your monthly outgoings to skyrocket is an unplanned visit to the vet or if your Somali develops a health condition that requires ongoing medical care.
+You may decide that taking out pet insurance while your cat is still a kitten is a worthwhile investment.

 Featured Image Credit: Nataliya Kuznetsova, Shutterstock